onqtam/headjack/src/introduction/others_list.md

 ### [lens.xyz](https://lens.xyz/)

-- Deployed on Polygon - not nearly scalable enough for even a few million users of a social media.
-Also it is not sufficiently decentralized yet.
+- Deployed on Polygon - not nearly scalable enough for even a few million users of social media.
+Also, it is not sufficiently decentralized yet.

 - Even if they eventually move to their own chain it will have to be EVM-compatible because of their current smart contracts and functionality around profiles & posts - a lot less optimal.